Southland Reel Life September 2018

-Southland is blessed with some great small stream fisheries, the likes of the Orauea, Mokoreta, Mimihau, Otamita, Waimea and Hedgehope to name a few, and early season is the perfect time to target these streams.
+Southland is blessed with some great small stream fisheries - the likes of the Orauea, Mokoreta, Mimihau, Otamita, Waimea and Hedgehope to name a few - and early season is the perfect time to target them.

 Early in the season flows are often optimal (not too low or warm) and resident trout have not seen a lure or fly in a while.

-If fly fishing, a small size 16-18 nymph should do the trick and if there is a little bit of colour in the stream go for a nymph with a gold bead head.
+If fly fishing, a small size 16-18 nymph should do the trick and if there's a little bit of colour in the stream go for a nymph with a gold bead head.

-Something to keep in mind when planning to fish these small streams is that they are immediately affected by rain.
+Something to keep in mind when planning to fish these small streams is that when it rains they are immediately affected.

-However, small streams do tend to clear quickly after rain and are usually worth visiting 24-48 hours after the weather has improved.
+However, small streams do tend to clear quickly after rain and are usually worth visiting 24 to 48 hours after the weather has improved.

-Often when I'm out checking fishing licences, I get chatting with anglers and they tell me that they only practice catch and release.
+Often when I am out checking fishing licences, I get chatting with anglers and they will tell me that they only practice catch and release.

-Practicing catch and release has its place, particularly if we catch a fish that's not suitable for eating ( in poor condition) or we are fishing in a particularly sensitive fishery.
+Practicing catch and release has its place, particularly if we catch a fish that is not suitable for eating (in poor condition) or we are fishing in a particularly sensitive fishery.

-But an important part of being an angler (and hunter gatherer) is harvesting a fish or two to enjoy with friends and family.
+However, an important part of being and angler (and therefore a hunter gatherer) is harvesting a fish or two to enjoy with friends and family.